georgegognadze/awesome-resources/README.md

 ####Coding resources for beginners of all ages

 + <a href="https://code.org/" target="_blank"> Code.org Tutorials </a> Simple tutorials/puzzles for beginners that can be completed in an hour or less.
+(Free)
 + <a href="https://www.codecademy.com/" target="_blank"> Codeacademy </a> Learn to code interactively, for free, on the web.
 Skill you will learn: HTML/CSS, JavaScript, Python, jQuery, PHP, SQL, AngularJS, Ruby on Rails and more!
+(Free)
 + <a href="https://www.codeschool.com/" target="_blank"> Code School </a> Code School teaches web technologies in the comfort of your browser with video lessons, coding challenges, and screencasts.
+(Mixed)
 + <a href="http://www.tutorialspoint.com/" target="_blank"> Tutorialspoint </a> Tutorials for WebGL, Drupal, SQL, Wordpress, XAML, W3CSS, SVG, Web Icons, Web Analytics, Google Maps, Joomla, Magento, Apex, Emberjs, BackboneJS, KnockoutJS, Node.js and more!
+(Free)
 + <a href="https://www.codeavengers.com/" target="_blank"> Code Avengers </a> Learn to build websites, apps and games with HTML, CSS and JavaScript.
+(Mixed)
 + <a href="http://www.freecodecamp.com/" target="_blank"> freeCodeCamp </a> Learn to code and build projects for non-profits.
 Skill you will learn: HTML5, CSS3, Javascript, Databases, Git, Node.js, Angular.js, Agile.
-+ <a href="http://www.funlearning.com/" target="_blank"> Fun Learning </a> An early childhood education program for three to six-year-olds that is based on the Fun Learning principles.
+(Free)
 + <a href="https://www.thenewboston.com/" target="_blank"> TheNewBoston </a> Free Educational Video Tutorials on Computer Programming, Web Design, Game Development and More!
+(Free)
 + <a href="https://dash.generalassemb.ly/" target="_blank"> Dash </a> Dash teaches HTML, CSS, and Javascript through fun projects you can do in your browser.
+(Free)
 + <a href="https://www.codingame.com/" target="_blank"> CodinGame </a> Play video games using code, learn programming in more than 20 programming languages.
+(Free)
 + <a href="http://silentteacher.toxicode.fr/" target="_blank"> Silent Teacher </a> a step by step and funny way to learn the basics.
+(Free)
 + <a href="https://codecombat.com/" target="_blank"> Code Combat </a> An online game that teaches programming.
 Students write code in real programming languages (Python, JavaScript, Lua, CofeeScript, Clojure).
+(Mixed)
 + <a href="http://www.w3schools.com/" target="_blank"> W3schools </a> A collection of tutorials and references for web-related languages.
+(Free)
-+ <a href="https://www.test4u.eu/" target="_blank"> Test4u </a> A collection of interactive tutorials for HTML, CSS, JavaScript, PHP and MySQL.
++ <a href="https://www.test4u.eu/online/category.php" target="_blank"> Test4u </a> A collection of interactive tutorials for HTML, CSS, JavaScript, PHP and MySQL.
+(Free)

 ####Coding for younger beginners

-+ <a href="http://www.funlearning.com/" target="_blank"> Fun Learning </a> An early childhood education program for three to six-year-olds that is based on the Fun Learning principles.
-Angry Birds Playground combines the fun of Angry Birds with Finnish educational expertise to provide solutions and tools that support the engagement, creativity and innovative thinking of young learners.
 + <a href="http://kata.coderdojo.com/wiki/Learning_Resource" target="_blank"> CoderDojo </a> Open source, game based learning resources for young people to learn the fundamentals of coding with fun results!
 + <a href="https://www.robomindacademy.com/" target="_blank"> RoboMind Academy </a>  By programming a virtual robot, the student is introduced to logic, automation and technology.
 Available as an online educator-friendly platform that can be used with students aged 8 years or older.
 + <a href="https://www.allcancode.com/" target="_blank"> Run Marco </a> An adventure game for kids that teaches the basic of coding.
 Available as a browser game and an Android app.